Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 Significant weight loss before surgery can:

-• Reduce the mechanical load on the prosthesis,
+• Reduce the mechanical stress on the prosthesis,

 • Reduce the risk of infection,

-• Improve general fitness and thus enable faster rehabilitation.
+• Improve overall fitness and thus enable faster rehabilitation.

 2. Benefits of weight loss

-• Mechanical advantages: Reduced pressure on the joints also relieves the strain on the prosthesis.
+• Mechanical advantages: Reduced pressure on the joints also relieves the prosthesis.

-• Improved wound healing: A lower BMI leads to better blood circulation and optimizes the body's ability to heal.
+• Improved wound healing: A lower BMI leads to better blood circulation and optimizes the body's healing ability.

-• Reduction of systemic inflammation: Weight loss can reduce inflammatory processes in the body that could negatively affect the success of the operation.
+• Reduction of systemic inflammation: Weight loss can reduce inflammatory processes in the body that could negatively affect the success of surgery.

 3. Preparation through physiotherapy

-A recently published study shows that the risk of complications also increases in obese patients in a catabolic metabolic state during surgery.
-This highlights the importance of a stable nutritional and metabolic status before the procedure.
-It could therefore also be disadvantageous to reduce weight too intensively before an endoprosthetic procedure.
+A recently published study shows that obese patients in a catabolic metabolic state also have an increased risk of complications during surgery.
+This underscores the importance of a stable nutritional and metabolic status before the procedure.
+Consequently, excessively rapid weight loss prior to joint replacement surgery could also be detrimental.

-Implanting a joint replacement for obesity (obesity, overweight) requires specialized surgical techniques to avoid complications.
+The implantation of a joint replacement in cases of obesity (overweight) requires specialized surgical techniques to avoid complications.

 Minimally invasive techniques

-These can be advantageous in obese patients as they make the access more gentle and minimize the risk of wound infections.
+These can be advantageous for obese patients, as they make access gentler and minimize the risk of wound infections.

 Special implants

-For overweight patients, robust implants must be used in particular, as well as ideal sliding pairs that can withstand increased mechanical stress.
+In overweight patients, particularly robust implants must be used, as well as ideal bearing pairs that can withstand increased mechanical stress.

 Aftercare and rehabilitation